shibjyoti555/Quadcopter/README.md

 > 📌 **REMEMBER:** Use a light-weight frame (**aluminum recommended**).
 > Plastic frames or any other low elastic material may cause the quadcopter to vibrate mid-flight

-## Usage and Licensing

-**This project licensed under GNU GPL 3.0**

-You may use it, copy it, modify it, republish it, but you need to keep it open and published verbatim under GNU GPL 3.0

 ## Key Features